 Latest Asylum Trends

-The visualisation below provides an overview of the key indicators regarding the situation of international protection in the EU+ in the past 24 months.
-The size of the different circles in the countries of origin is proportional to the volume of applications lodged in EU+ countries, the colour of the circle reflects the recognition rate at first-instance (blue - high, red - low).
+The visualisation below provides an overview of the key indicators regarding the situation of international protection in the EU+ in the past 25 months.
+The size of the different circles in the countries of origin is proportional to the volume of applications lodged in EU+ countries, the colour of the circle reflects the recognition rate at first instance (blue - high, red - low).
 The shade of the country reflects the stock of pending cases at the end of the selected year.
 By clicking on a circle, the evolution of these key indicators for the citizenship selected is displayed in the lower panel.
 Note that the visualization below includes data for the United Kingdom (30 EU+ countries) until the end of 2019, whereas it excludes data for the United Kingdom as of January 2020 (29 EU+ countries).

 Reference month: Citizenship: